Travel Insurance FAQs

 If you believe compensation is due, then the first step is to formally contact the airline or travel provider.
 If you're not satisfied with its response, then you can escalate by contacting the National Enforcement Body - which, in most cases for Irish passengers, is the Commission for Aviation Regulation (01 661-1700; www.flightrights.ie).

-Before you buy a policy, we ask you to confirm that you are NOT
+Before you buy a policy and have a medical condition, we ask you to confirm that you are NOT

 If you can confirm these and the other statements we ask you to confirm, you can buy our cover online.

 “Pre-existing condition” refers to injury, sickness, disease, illness or other medical condition that you knew about or should have known about before you bought this insurance.